davidearl/jcomma/README.md

 (#hoptions)
 ### Field options

-After a field value is derived by concatenation from various cells in the CSV, that value can be transformed in a variety of ways using field options.
+After a field value is derived by concatenation from one or more cells in the CSV, that value can be transformed in a variety of ways using field options.
 More than one option can be applied, in the order they are given.
 Click + to add a new option, X to delete an existing one, and drag &#x2195; to change the order.

 Available options are as follows:

-* ***ignore currency symbols...*** (`"item": "ignoreCurrency", "currencies": "&pound;..."` [in the spec](#hspec)): Any currency symbols (or indeed any other single character) that appears in the list provided are removed from the field value, wherever they appear in the string.
+* ***ignore currency symbols...*** (`"item": "ignoreCurrency", "currencies": "..."` [in the spec](#hspec)): Any currency symbols (or indeed any other single character) that appears in the list provided are removed from the field value, wherever they appear in the string.
 Examples: if the currency list was just "&pound;", and the value so far is "£123.45", the result would be "123.45".
 However, if the list were "&deg;" (the degree symbol) and the value was "90&deg;" this option can also be used to remove that, yielding "90".

 * ***treat '(1.23)' or '1.23-' as negative...*** (`"item": "bookkeepersNegative"` [in the spec](#hspec)): accounts sometimes represent negative numbers by enclosing them in parentheses (which makes them more obvious, but hard to process), or even sometimes with a trailing instead of leading minus sign.
 Convert these into proper negatives with this option.
 Note that you are still left with a string at the end of this and should probably also convert it to a number (below).
 Examples: "(123.45)" &rarr; "-123.45"; "123.45-" &rarr; "-123.45".